Variation of the fine structure constant caused by expansion of the Universe

 We are interested in variation of the 4-momentum components $P$ as functions of the Universe radius $R$ and, consequently, of time $t$.
-By taking into account relation $x=R\varphi $, (here $x$ actually is the size of resonator for the electromagnetic field, $R$ is the radius of the universe and $ \varphi $ is corresponding small angle in radians),\ we can write projection of $x$ on tangent and cotangent bundles of $M$ as
+By taking into account relation $x=R\varphi $, ( $R$ is the effective radius of the universe and $\varphi $ is corresponding small angle in radians),\ we can write projection of $x$ on tangent and cotangent bundles\textbf{\ }of $M$ as